ibexa/documentation-developer/docs/guide/config_back_office.md

 ## Enable Commerce features

-Commerce features setting `commerce.enabled` by default is set to `false`.
+The `commerce.enabled` setting responsible for displaying the eCommerce tab, Content and Field types for Commerce in the Back Office, is set to `false` by default.
 If you want to enable and use Commerce features in Content and Experience editions or Commerce edition, go to `config\packages\ecommerce.yaml` and set the following: